Back to Patient EducationDiet Guide

 Some patients need to stay well hydrated to avoid kidney stress.
 Others need to avoid overdrinking because fluid can build up in the body.

 That is why there is no single water rule that fits everyone with kidney disease.
+Sodium, swelling, urine output, and medications all shape the answer.

 What changes the answer